cedadev/stac-asset-spec/README.md

 | overview  | An asset that represents a possibly larger view than the thumbnail of the Item, for example, a true color composite of multi-band data. |
 | data      | The data itself.
 This is a suggestion for a common role for data files to be used in case data providers don't come up with their own names and semantics. |
 | metadata  | A metadata sidecar file describing the data in this Item, for example the Landsat-8 MTL file. |

-It is STRONGLY RECOMMENDED to add to each STAC Item
-- a thumbnail with the role `thumbnail` for preview purposes
-- one or more data file although it doesn't need to use the suggested role `data`

 Note that multiple roles per asset are encouraged: pick all the ones that apply.
 So many should have the 'data' role, and then another role to describe how the data is used.
 For more information on how to use roles see the [Asset